Building an AI-based Chatbot in Python

 This blog was hands-on to building a simple AI-based chatbot in Python.
 The functionality of this bot can easily be increased by adding more training examples.
 You could, for example, add more lists of custom responses related to your application.

 As we saw, building an AI-based chatbot is relatively easy compared to building and maintaining a Rule-based Chatbot.
 Despite this ease, chatbots such as this are very prone to mistakes and usually give robotic responses because of a lack of good training data.

 A better way of building robust AI-based Chatbots is to use Conversational AI Tools offered by companies like Google and Amazon.
 These tools are based on complex machine learning models with AI that has been trained on millions of datasets.
 This makes them extremely intelligent and, in most cases, are almost indistinguishable from human operators.

-In the next blog in the series, we’ll be looking at how to build a simple AI-based Chatbot using Google’s DialogFlow Conversational AI Platform.
+In the next blog in the series, we’ll be looking at how to create a DialogFlow Chatbot using Google’s Conversational AI Platform.